Algebraization of rigid analytic varieties and formal schemes via perfect complexes: Simple objects in an and moduli of objects in rigid geometry

-has tor-amplitude strictly smaller than zero. \end{definition} In the following subsections we are going to analyze this definition in the algebraic and rigid analytic setting, in particular we are going to see that from the above general definition of simple objects we can find the non-archimedean analog of the definitions of simple objects, given in \cite{tova} for the stacks $\m{M}_{B}$, $An\m{M}_{B}$ and $\uline{\Perf}_{X}$, for $B$ smooth and proper algebra, and $X$ smooth and proper, rigid analytic variety.\\
+In the following subsections, we analyze this definition within the algebraic and rigid analytic settings.
+In particular, we will show that this general definition recovers the non-Archimedean analogues of the definitions of simple objects given in \cite{tova} for the stacks $\m{M}_{\mathscr{C}}$, $An\m{M}_{\mathscr{C}}$, and $\uline{\Perf}_{X}$, where $\mathscr{C}$ is a smooth and proper \cat and $X$ is a smooth and proper rigid analytic variety.
+Furthermore, using \Cref{cor: categories vs algebras}, we can reduce to the case where $\cC$ is equivalent to $\LMod_{B}$ for a smooth and proper algebra $B$.
+This is precisely the case we will begin studying.